 Steven Sparling is a partner in the firm’s Washington, D.C. and Houston offices.
 Steven has a comprehensive understanding of the global LNG and oil industries—legal, operational, and commercial.
 He has represented clients in connection with the strategic assessment, project development, and optimization of over 40 projects in Africa, the Americas, Asia, and Europe.

-In addition, he works proactively to advise on charterparties, marine operations, marine services agreements, tug services agreements, risk management and liability issues, safety and oil spill preparedness, as well as compliance matters involving U.S. anti-boycott laws, sanctions programs, customs, trade classifications, and Jones Act requirements.
+In addition, he works proactively to advise on offshore wind projects, charterparties, marine operations, marine services agreements, tug services agreements, risk management and liability issues, safety and oil spill preparedness, as well as compliance matters involving U.S. anti-boycott laws, sanctions programs, customs, trade classifications, and Jones Act requirements.

-His clients include national oil companies, international oil companies, oil and gas marketers, utilities, financial institutions, project developers, project operators, and shipping companies.
+His clients include national oil companies, international oil companies, oil and gas marketers, utilities, multinational power companies, financial institutions, project developers, project operators, and shipping companies.

 Prior to joining the firm, Steven was a member of the energy and environmental practice group at a Washington, D.C. law firm.
 Prior to practicing law, he served as an officer in the U.S. Navy aboard the USS Barry (DDG 52).